 Get involved at Babson!

 The Community Garden is located between Hollister Hall and Reynolds Campus Center.
 The Garden is maintained by a group of volunteers, all with different levels of gardening skills, and anyone is welcome to join the Garden Club.
-For more information, contact Danielle Krcmar or visit the garden's group here.
+For more information, email Danielle Krcmar or visit the garden’s group on the Babson Hub.

-The Babson Energy and Environmental Club (BEEC) is a graduate student led club that fosters innovation by addressing Curriculum Integration, Career Development & Campus Greening.
+The Babson Energy and Environmental Club (BEEC) is a graduate student-led club that fosters innovation by addressing curriculum integration, career development, and campus greening.

 Positions in the Eco Reps program are paid and start in September and end in May.

-Eco Reps are hired in February through the Shared Leadership Application and August through a general application process.
-First-Years through Seniors are encouraged to apply.
+Eco Reps are hired in February through the Shared Leadership Application and in August through a general application process.
+First-Year through senior students are encouraged to apply.

 Babson Outdoor Association